IamFarhadur/Discord-Image-Generation-Bot/README.md

    - Try running the bot once to sync commands
    - Make sure the bot has "Use Slash Commands" permission

+3. **Chat features not working:**
+   - Check that your OpenRouter API key is correct in the `.env` file
+   - Ensure you have credits in your OpenRouter account
+   - Verify the API key has the necessary permissions

-3. **Image generation fails:**
+4. **Image generation fails:**
    - Check your internet connection
    - The Pollinations.ai API might be temporarily unavailable
    - Try with a different prompt

-4. **Permission errors:**
+5. **Logging not working:**
+   - Verify the log channel ID is correct
-   - Make sure the bot has "Send Messages" and "Embed Links" permissions
+   - Make sure the bot has permission to send messages in the log channel
-   - Check that the bot can see the channel you're using
+   - Check that the channel exists and is accessible

 ### Debug Mode